Ding-Group/CellUntangler/README.md

 * `LICENSE` - Apache Standard License 2.0.
 * `requirements.txt` - Required Python packages.
 * `THIRD_PARTY.md` - List of third party software used in this thesis.
+* celluntangler_hela_tutorial.ipynb - A tutorial for using CellUntangler on a dataset of HeLa cells.

 ## Usage